Balerman2/N8NDeploymentCORDE/README.md

 You now have a secure, production-grade, HA n8n instance running with minimal effort.
 For support, raise a GitHub issue or contact the IT team.

 Thanks!

+Originally developed by Jack Gillians for internal CORDE use.
+Maintained by the CORDE IT team.